-A summary of the rehabilitation phases proposed for completion at the end of the MOP term is provided in Table 13.
+A summary of the rehabilitation phases proposed for completion at the end of the MOP term is provided in Table 14.

-Table 13: Rehabilitation Phases Proposed for Completion at the End of the MOP Term
+Table 14: Rehabilitation Phases Proposed for Completion at the End of the MOP Term

 Domain

 Rehabilitation Phase Infrastructure Areas Tailings Storage Area Water Management Area Overburden Emplacement Active Mining Area Rehabilitated Areas

 Active ✓ ✓ ✓ ✓ ✓

 Phase 1 Decommissioning ✓

-Phase 2 Landform Establishment
+Phase 2 Landform Establishment ✓

 Phase 3 Growth Medium

-Phase 4 Ecosystem and land use establishment ✓
+Phase 4 Ecosystem and land use establishment ✓ ✓ ✓

 Phase 5 Ecosystem and land use sustainability ✓

-Phase 6 Rehabilitation Complete
+Phase 6 Rehabilitation Complete ·

-^{} Note: U-Cut tailings facility expected to commence decommissioning before the end of MOP term.
+^{} Note: U-Cut tailings facility expected to commence decommissioning during the MOP term.

-No additional rehabilitation at Bloomfield will be relinquished during the MOP period.
 For further information on Relinquished Lands refer to Section 7.4.
-The objectives, criteria and performance indicators for the domains for each rehabilitation phase are provided in Table 14.
+The objectives, criteria and performance indicators for the domains for each rehabilitation phase are provided in Table 15.